 Wondering about the fit?
 People with wider feet might like this shoe a lot more than others out there, especially if you’ve experienced the pain of squeezing shoes!
 And if you do have average or narrower feet, you don’t have to worry as well.
 Asics provided an extra eyelet for you to lace your shoelaces through in case you need to tighten your shoe.

-Looking at the design of the shoe, I personally do not think it gives us anything different or innovative.
+Looking at the design of these workout shoes, I personally do not think it gives us anything different or innovative.
 Its style is of the typical workout shoe, but I also think this should be the least of your concern, especially if you want to improve your performance.

 #2 - Reebok CrossFit Nano 8.0 Flexweave (Good for CrossFit)